-We´ll start with creating a new folder on our computer where we´ll save all notes, documents and folders that we´ll use during the installation process.
-I usually create the folder on my desktop and call it wordpress_install.
+Start with creating a new folder on your computer where you can save all notes, documents, and folders needed during the installation process.
+I usually create the folder on my desktop and name it wordpress_install.
 When done, open your text editor and create a new document.
 Save this as passwords.txt in your newly created folder.

 Head over to WordPress.org and download the latest release.
 When done, unzip the file and save it in the wordpress_install folder.
 You´ll end up with this:

-When we´re finished, simply delete this folder, but don´t forget to store your passwords first!
+When you’re finished, simply delete this folder, but don´t forget to store your passwords first!

 Step 2: Create the WordPress database

-If you´ve never worked with servers, you´re probably not familar with the concept of databases.
-Don´t worry, it´s really simple to understand.
+If you’ve never worked with servers, you’re probably not familiar with the concept of databases.
+Don’t worry; it is really simple to understand.
 Just think of a database as an Excel spreadsheet, with rows and columns.
-Within the spreadsheets there are also different worksheets.
-A database is pretty much the same.
+Within the spreadsheets, there are different worksheets also, a database is pretty much the same.

-WordPress uses this database to save all your posts, pages, uploads and personal settings.
-For security reasons WordPress can´t create the database itself, so we´ll have to do it.
-When done we´ll give the username and password to WordPress.
+To install WordPress multisite use this database to save all your posts, pages, uploads, and personal settings.
+For security reasons, WordPress can’t create the database itself, so you’ll have to do it.
+When done, you’ll give the username and password to WordPress.

-Databases come in different colors and flavours.
+Databases come in different flavors.
 WordPress uses a MySQL database.

 The general process for creating a WordPress database is pretty similar on different control panels, although the exact steps may be slightly different.

-- Login to your control panel with the login details your hosting provider sent you
+- Log in to your control panel with the login details sent to you by your hosting provider.

 - Find the “Create a database” link (other possible names: MySQL Database Wizard or MySQL Manager.)